onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 #### Deploying the Onedata cluster using the Web GUI

 Start a web browser and open [https://localhost:9443][1].
-If the browser is not started on the provider VM, replace localhost with the IP of the VM.
+If the browser is not started on the provider node, replace localhost with the IP of the node.
 You may need to accept the SSL security exception in your browser.
 The deployment process is straightforward — just follow the instructions on the subsequent pages.
 You can hover the question marks for additional explanations.
 The following screenshots illustrate the process.